Safe Withdrawal Rate Early Retirement

 Here, the 4% Safe Withdrawal Rate in green is decimated by Sequence Risk.
 It expires after 25 years.
 Even the “safe” 3.25% Safe Withdrawal Rate in blue doesn’t survive Sequence of Return Risk if the portfolio is aggressive!

-In this situation, simulate Sequence Risk by the actual market returns from 2000-2010.
+Sequence Risk is simulated in this situation by the actual market returns from 2000 to 2010.
 So, if Sequence of Return Risk is a problem for those thinking about early retirement, and history is any guide, what is one to do?

 What about Rising Equity Glidepaths?